MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/create-and-manage-a-remote-partition-analysis-services.md

 -   You must ensure your disaster recovery plan accommodates backup and restore of the remote partitions.
 Using remote partitions can complicate backup and restore operations.
 Be sure to test your plan thoroughly to be sure you can restore the necessary data.

 ## Configure remote partitions
- Two separate computers that are running an instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] are each required to create a remote partition arrangement that designates one computer as the master server and the other computer as the subordinate server.
+ Two separate computers that are running an instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] are each required to create a remote partition arrangement that designates one computer as the primary server and the other computer as the secondary server.

- The following procedure assumes that you have two server instances, with a cube database deployed on the master server.
+ The following procedure assumes that you have two server instances, with a cube database deployed on the primary server.
 For the purposes of this procedure, the cube database is referred to as db-master.
 The storage database containing remote partitions is referred to as db-storage.

  You will use both [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] and [!INCLUDE[ssBIDevStudioFull](../includes/ssbidevstudiofull-md.md)] to complete this procedure.